tianbingsz/SVRGDL/README.md

 and higher accuracy and the testing accuracy has improved marginally.
 Further work is needed to investigate the variance reduction impacts on large scale training of industrial models such as ResNet.

-## Updated or Newly added Code based on Deep Learning Framework Paddle
+## Updated or Newly added Code based on Deep Learning Framework
 * paddle/gserver/gradientmachines/GradientMachine.h, paddle/gserver/gradientmachines/MultiGradientMachine.cpp

 * paddle/math/BaseMatrix.cu, paddle/math/BaseMatrix.h